« Kiptronic: Advertising for Podcasts | Main | How Popular is Podcasting? »

 One on hand I'm very impressed that a relatively mainstream company is putting so much faith and resources into the spheres.
 On the other hand, it's called viral because, like a virus, we're all just supposed to catch it.
 Somebody sees something cool and blogs about it.
 A few other bloggers notice and start talking about it.
 A podcaster comes across one of these blogs and talks about it.
 Before you know it, we all have Technorati and Flickr accounts.
 Asking for viral marketing seems incongruous.

 Even worse than being incongruous, asking for viral marketing can turn spammy.
-I did a Google search for Aaron's thankfully relatively uncommon name and came up with an interesting result.
+I did a and came up with an interesting result.
 I found hundreds of identical comments posted to technology related blogs all over the world.
 Here's the stock comment that Aaron leaves on blogs:

 Just wondering if you’d be interested in bloging / podcasting about Matrixstream’s cutting edge video on demand and IPTV Technology ( TV over broadband ).
 This is a technology that allows the consumer to receive a potential for unlimited VOD / IPTV content up to 1080P in H.264 codec over any broadband connection on a PC Player or set top box for TV ( IMX1020 1080P High definition STB - the world’s first 1080P H.264 STB ) If you’d like to see pictures and video’s of the this new STB you can go to www.matrixstream.com/presskit .
 Let us know if your interested.